 Sexual assault, rape, and any form of sexual harassment are serious offenses that have no place in our society.
 The College is concerned about the personal safety and welfare of its entire community and strongly urges the reporting of any cases of sexual assault and rape.
 The whole community is responsible for maintaining a learning environment free of acts of sexual violence and misconduct.
 We encourage you to report any incident of sexual misconduct via the means described below.

 Information will be treated with appropriate sensitivity and confidentiality.
 A number of people are available on campus with whom individuals can feel comfortable communicating information.
-The Dean of Student Affairs, the Director of Counseling, and the Director of Health Services are especially prepared to address these matters and will provide support for sexual assault or rape victims.
+The Vice President for Students, the Director of Counseling, and the Director of Health Services are especially prepared to address these matters and will provide support for sexual assault or rape victims.

-Complaints of Sexual Misconduct can be filed with the Office of Security and Safety, the Office of Human Resources, the Dean of Student Affairs, or the College’s Title IX Coordinator.
+Complaints of Sexual Misconduct can be filed with the Office of Security and Safety, the Office of Human Resources, the Vice President for Students, or the College’s Title IX Coordinator.
 Once conduct charges are filed, the process for resolving allegations of sexual misconduct, as well as the rights afforded to victims of sexual misconduct, can be found in the College’s Sexual Misconduct Policy, located in the MSMC Student Handbook and the MSMC Employee Handbook at www.msmc.edu.
 Conduct proceedings are governed by the Mount Saint Mary College Sexual Misconduct Policy, as well as Federal and NY State Law, including where applicable the due provisions of the US Constitution and NY State Constitution.

-The Dean of Student Affairs or his/her designee will review procedures for college judicial action and/or criminal prosecution with students who report that they have been victims of sexual misconduct.
+The Vice President for Students or his/her designee will review procedures for college judicial action and/or criminal prosecution with students who report that they have been victims of sexual misconduct.

 Students' Bill Of Rights